GHeinzelmann/BAT.py/README.md

 # RBFE calculations

 Starting at the 2.4 version, BAT offers the choice of performing RBFE calculations, using either the common-core or the separate topologies approach.
 The calculation procedure is also fully automated, using the same workflow as the ABFE calculations.
-Below a brief description of each RBFE method.
+Below a brief description of each RBFE method, with more details in Ref.
+[18].

 ### Common-core approach (AMBER only)